What made you choose Johns Hopkins?

 Do you have any memories that stand out from the classroom or lab?

-More generally: how did you get interested in materials science and engineering?
+More generally: how did you get interested in electrical and computer engineering?

 How has life been after graduation?

-Do you have any advice for aspiring engineers and materials scientists?
+Do you have any advice for aspiring electrical and computer engineers?

 I guess it is true in any field, but I look back to the tools that we had available to us in the 1960s and 1970s and then marvel at what is available now.
 Today’s students have more science and technology to cope with, but also many more opportunities.
 On a campus visit several years ago, I was in Hackerman Hall and looked down at the lab area where robotics work was being done.
 My reaction was that if something like that had existed when I was there, it would have been necessary to physically force me out of the lab each evening.
 My advice is to try to make the maximum use of the tools and resources that are now available to you.